React Component has LifeCycle through which we can monitor or manipulate React Component during its phases

 Unmounting lifecycle

-Unmounting is the reverse of mounting it means in Unmounting HTML will get remove from DOM
+Unmounting is the reverse of mounting it means in Unmounting HTML will get removed from DOM

 Unmounting has only one inbuilt method